Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Templates
 ---------

 Fields are mapped to their appropriate data type using templates.
-When making changes for parsing, it is necessary to ensure fields are mapped to a data type to allow for indexing, which in turn allows for effective aggregation and searching in :ref:`hunt` and :ref:`kibana`.
+When making changes for parsing, it is necessary to ensure fields are mapped to a data type to allow for indexing, which in turn allows for effective aggregation and searching in :ref:`dashboards`, :ref:`hunt`, and :ref:`kibana`.
 Elasticsearch leverages both component and index templates.

 Component Templates
 ~~~~~~~~~~~~~~~~~~~